core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 ###  modules-state/module

 This mandatory list contains one entry for each YANG module supported by the server.
 There MUST be an entry in this list for each revision of each YANG module that is used by the server.
+It is possible for multiple revisions of the same module to be imported, in addition to an entry for the revision that is implemented by the server.

 # YANG Module "ietf-constrained-yang-library"